 1. Interest in the subject: An Optional should not be selected just on the basis that someone known has/had opted for it.
 It should be primarily based on the interest in the subject which differs individual to individual.
 To find out the subject of your own interest, you should devote enough time.
 If you can think beyond the books and foresee and interrelate the subject matter of a particular subject, the same should undoubtedly be taken up; because such zeal in the subject makes the whole preparation very easy irrespective of one’s academic background or the length of the syllabus etc.

 2. Trend analysis of Civil Service Exam: This is another indicator which one should keep in mind while selecting an optional.
-Some of the Optionals may have the inherent nature to perform better as compared to others.
-You must choose the same if it is falling in the category of the subject of you interest, However this should never be the first criteria.
+Some of the Optional may have the inherent nature to perform better as compared to others.
+You must choose the same if it is falling in the category of the subject of your interest, However, this should never be the first criteria.

-3. Convergence of Optional and GS: Selecting an overlapping optional with General Studies is a good strategy, as it provides extra advantage to the students not only to write a better answer of the GS part but also saves a lot of time.
+3. The convergence of Optional and GS: Selecting an overlapping optional with General Studies is a good strategy, as it provides an extra advantage to the students not only to write a better answer of the GS part but also saves a lot of time.
 Though one should never take an optional just for the sole reason of GS overlap.

 GEOGRAPHY AS AN OPTIONAL: